vaqMAD/TimeMate/README.md

 Around that time, I was heavily relying on time trackers — both at my previous job, where I measured time spent on tasks, and for self-motivation during coding sessions.
 I was genuinely curious about how such tools are built, while also having the previosly mentioned issue constantly lingering in the back of my mind.

 So, I did the most logical thing.
-After questioning all my life choices that led me to this point, and briefly considering a career change to alpaca farming I built an API-first time tracking backend to finally make peace with it.
+After questioning all my life choices that led me to this point, and briefly considering a career change to alpaca farming, I decided to finally make peace with it.
 This project is the result of that journey.
 Built from scratch.

 Along the way, I learned more about:
 - International time standards like **`ISO 8601`**